barriosjorge/gmt_docs/src/installation.rst

 ======================

-The GMT Software and Controls Release can be installed using a kickstart USB Drive, following the procedures below, or manually via GitHub.
+The GMT Software and Controls Release can be installed using a kickstart USB Drive, following the procedures below.
 The USB drive option performs the following in an automated way:

     * Populates all binary and system files
     * Installs all library dependencies